 In the Power BI service, URL filters aren't currently respected when you choose Current Values for your export.

-Visuals displayed as a Data table or displayed with "Show as a table" will be included in the export, but the visual will display in its default state, without the table.
+Visuals displayed as a Data table or displayed with "Show as a table" are included in the export, but the visual displays in its default state, without the table.

 The process of exporting the report to PDF might take a few minutes to complete, so be patient.
 Factors that can affect the time required include the structure of the report and the current load on the Power BI service or Power BI Desktop.

 Background images are cropped with the visualization's bounding area.
 Also, when you export to PDF with reports that contain a background image, you might see a distorted image in the export if you use the Normal or Fill options for the Page Background.
 For best results, use the Fit option to avoid issues with your exported document.
 Or, remove backgrounds before exporting.

 The Power BI service uses your Power BI language setting as the language for the PDF export.
 To see or set your language preference, select the cog icon > Settings > General > Language.

 Reports with unusual custom page sizes may experience issues in export scenarios.
 For best results, consider switching to a standard page size for your report.

 Reports using themes with custom fonts will have the custom font replaced with a default font.